Domestic Premises (Energy Performance) Bill [HL]

 Heating Systems

-The bill mandates that all new heating systems installed in existing properties from January 1, 2021, must have a return flow temperature no higher than 55 degrees Celsius and be "future-proofed" (adequately sized and insulated heat emitters and water storage).
+The bill requires that all new heating systems installed in existing domestic properties from 1 January 2021 must have a maximum return flow temperature of 55°C and be "future-proofed" (adequately sized and insulated heat emitters and water storage).

-The Secretary of State may require mortgage lenders to provide information on the energy performance of properties in their portfolios.
+The Secretary of State can require mortgage lenders to provide information on the energy performance of properties in their portfolio.

 Government Spending

-The bill states that any expenditure incurred by the Secretary of State or a government department in implementing the bill, and any increase in sums payable under other acts as a result of this bill, will be paid out of money provided by Parliament.
+The bill mandates that any expenditure incurred by the Secretary of State or government departments in implementing the bill, along with any increases in sums payable under other Acts attributable to this bill, will be paid from public funds.
 No specific figures are provided.

 Groups Affected

-• Households in fuel poverty: Potentially benefit from improved energy efficiency and reduced energy bills.
+- Households in fuel poverty: May benefit from improved energy efficiency and reduced energy bills.

-• Energy efficiency industry: Will likely see increased demand for their services.
+- Energy efficiency industry: Likely to see increased demand for their services.

-• Mortgage lenders: May be required to provide data on energy performance of mortgaged properties.
+- Mortgage lenders: May be required to provide data on property energy performance.

-• Local authorities: Involved in implementation and identification of properties needing improvement.
+- Local authorities: Involved in the strategy implementation and identification of properties in fuel poverty.

 Powered by nyModel